 ‘Esto no es Berlín’

 Hari Sama’s semi-autobiographical new film ‘This is Not Berlin’ buzzes with the vibrant and intoxicating energy of 1980’s counterculture.
-The freshly emerging punk and new wave scene of Mexico City sweeping two teenage friends into a newly emerging world of art, sex, risk and liberation.
-The boys friendship challenged and changed as identity, sexuality, music, drugs and art converge on the road to adulthood.
-Within a film that understands the delicate yet urgent process of teenage self discovery, belonging and experimentation beautifully constructed.
-With Sama’s film fully understanding the complexity and risks of teenage personal development, societal change and rebellion.
+Coupled with the freshly emerging punk and new wave scene of 80s Mexico City.
+A scene that sweeps two teenage friends into an emerging world of art, sex, risk and liberation.
+Their friendship challenged and changed as identity, sexuality, music, drugs and art converge on the road to adulthood.
+Within a film that understands the delicate yet urgent process of teenage self discovery, belonging and experimentation.
+While equally understanding the complexity and risks of teenage personal development, societal change and rebellion.

 Of course coming of age films exploring underground youth sub culture are nothing new.
 However, what makes Sama’s film shine among a sea of similar films, is a tight and well structured portrait of teenage discovery.
 Coupled with a fascinating exploration of a changing middle class Mexican society.
 The rising anger and need for expression among young people finding a voice in art and music.
 While the ghosts of discrimination and a rising AIDS epidemic haunt the freedom to protest.

-Carlos (Xabiani Ponce de Leon) and Gera (José Antonio Toledano) are classmates and close friends in Mexico City.
+Carlos (Xabiani Ponce de Leon) and Gera (José Antonio Toledano) have been classmates and close friends since childhood.
 Carlos living with his younger brother, and a mother who suffers with severe depression.
-While Gera enjoys a more stable home life with his punk band older sister and well to do parents.
-Gera himself earning money at school by “renting” his dad’s pornographic magazine collection; a collection his dad considers to be well hidden.
+While Gera enjoys a more stable home life with his punk band sister and well to do parents.
+Gera’s entrepreneurial leading him to earn money at school from “renting” his dad’s pornographic magazine collection; a collection his dad considers to be well hidden.

 While holding a close friendship both boys characters differ, Gera is happy to go along to school fights.
 His outgoing personality keen to experiment in his limited ideas of what a teenage boy should be.
 While Carlos is thoughtful, deep and a whiz at mechanical engineering.
-His work bordering on art, his inner most thoughts kept hidden in sea of adolescent testosterone.
+His work bordering on art, while his inner most thoughts are kept hidden in sea of adolescent testosterone.
 His only real confidant his cool and supportive uncle Esteban.